 West Coast Inspired Roasted Cauliflower Soup

 This roasted cauliflower soup recipe is inspired by one of the dishes I tried recently at Pluvio restaurant in Ucluelet.
 Roasting the cauliflower adds so much depth and complexity to this plant based soup.
 Hazelnuts go well with the deep caramelized flavour and add rich texture.
-This soup is creamy (without using cream) and ticks all the boxes of comfort food.
+I wanted to make this soup creamy (without using cream) and feel like the perfect comfort food and a few crispy toppings make this so satisfying.

 Eating And The Edge To Edge Race In Ukee